Bradbury - Wedderburn

 Educational outcomes in Bradbury - Wedderburn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Eleven schools serve 3,605 students; Bradbury-Wedderburn represents typical Australian school conditions with balanced educational opportunities.
-The educational mix includes seven primary, three secondary, and one K-12 school.
-Note: for schools marked 'n/a' for enrolments, refer to the parent campus.
+There are 11 schools serving 3,605 students, with typical Australian school conditions (ICSEA: 955) and balanced educational opportunities.
+The educational mix includes 7 primary, 3 secondary, and 1 K-12 school.
+Note: for schools marked 'n/a' in enrolments, refer to the parent campus.

 Frequently Asked Questions - Education